ultrazohm/ultrazohm_sw/docs/source/general/project_structure/project_structure.rst

 - The project is hosted on bitbucket (https://www.bitbucket.org/ultrazohm/ultrazohm_sw)
 - We use the UltraZohm Slack channel for direct, informal communication within the community
-- We use the UltraZohm forum (https://forum.ultrazohm.com/) for more general topics and discussions (topics related to the use-case)
 - We use Bitbucket issues as a bugtracker (topics related to the UltraZohm itself)

 The user groups determine the read/write permissions for Bitbucket.